albayaty/cala_quantum_library/README.md

     * One 3-bit AND gate.
     * One 3-bit Fredkin gate.
     * Two control qubits at the indices 61 and 63.
-    * First and second targets at the indices 81 and 72, respectively.
+    * First and second target qubits at the indices 81 and 72, respectively.
     * One ancilla qubit at the index 62.

     ```python